Gulfstream Aerospace

 Spatial metaphors beat categorical ones in operational contexts

 The decision to lead with a floor plan rather than a navigation menu was the single highest-impact design choice in the project.
-When users are operating in physical space — as crew always are — anchoring the interface to that space dramatically reduces the cognitive work of translating between "what I want to do" and "where in this UI I do that."
-I apply this principle immediately now in any operational or field-use product context.
+When users are operating in physical space — as crew always are — anchoring the interface to that space dramatically reduces cognitive work.

 Wearables require ruthless scope discipline

 The most valuable design work on the wearable was the work we chose not to do.
-Every feature that didn't genuinely benefit from wrist-immediacy was cut, regardless of how useful it seemed on paper.
-The resulting app is better for its constraints.
+Every feature that didn't genuinely benefit from wrist-immediacy was cut.
 I've learned to ask "does this earn the wrist?" before designing any wearable feature.

 Luxury UX is about absence, not addition